surajgond07/surajgond07/README.md

 # 💫 About Me:
 - ⚡ I'm a front-end, backend & Mobile Apps developer, Very passionate about Programming.
-- 🔭 I’m currently working on Android Develpement.
+- 🔭 I’m currently working on Cross Platform Apps Develpement.
 - 👯 I’m looking to collaborate on GitHub.
 - 📫 Connect with  me on my socials linked below 💬.
 - 🌱I’m currently learning Flutter.